unsupervisedlearner1123/IDS-705-Final-Project/README.md

 # Analysis of Malware Prediction in Windows Devices
+## Final Project for IDS 705: Principles of Machine Learning

-*Mohammad Anas, Ying Feng, Vicky Nomwesigwa, Deekshita Saikia*
+*Contributors: Mohammad Anas, Ying Feng, Vicky Nomwesigwa, Deekshita Saikia*

 ### Abstract
 Malware infection rates have been on the rise in recent years.
 Given the data deluge the industry currently faces, it is essential to guard our devices well so that the impact from malware attacks can be minimized.
 Through this analysis, we explore different tree-based models that can predict a Windows machine’s probability of getting infected by malware, based on different hardware and software configurations of that machine.
 A LightGBM classification model performed the best in our hold-out dataset in predicting if a machine would be infected.
 We also delve into which features of a device are most sensitive to a malware attack, and it was found that the diagonal display size is particularly sensitive to changes in the underlying sample.